jase-k/Hanabi/README.md

 Call `/joingame/:gameid?name=TEXT`

 This adds players to the game.
-It adds req.query.name to the first null 'name' key in the game.
+It adds req.query.name to the first null `name` key in the game.
 If the name is already in the game it will return the game without adding another player.
 If the game is full and the name is not found in the game, it will return a string 'Sorry, name not found in game.'

 ## Update Game